 The new Cystic Fibrosis Unit provides state of the art facilities for this patient group, with dedicated patient treatment rooms providing ensuite facilities and environmental separation through sophisticated Air Management Infrastructure, thus ensuring the best possible care environment.

-Charlie Meehan, General Manager of Mayo General Hospital cmmented: “The Cystic Fibrosis clinic here at Mayo General Hospital has an outstanding and devoted medical staff.
-The new day care and outpatient facility will enable them to deliver the quality of care that children and adults with CF require in state of art clinical conditions.”
+Charlie Meehan, General Manager of Mayo General Hospital commented: “The Cystic Fibrosis clinic here at Mayo General Hospital has an outstanding and devoted medical staff.
+The new daycare and outpatient facility will enable them to deliver the quality of care that children and adults with CF require in state of art clinical conditions.”

 “The new unit will increase the life expectancy and improve the quality of life of the many CF Patients in Co Mayo.”